kudashevs/keywords-extractor/README.md

 ## Usage

 The key feature of the `keywords-extractor` library is the possibility to extract not just individual nouns, but the meaningful sequences of words that make more sense in some contexts.
-This possibility is provided by the RAKE PHP library that is used as a default extraction algorithm.
-If this library doesn't suit your need, it can be substituted with something more appropriate or relevant.
+This possibility is provided by the [RAKE PHP](https://github.com/kudashevs/rake-php) library that is used as the default extraction algorithm.
+If this library doesn't suit your needs, it can be easily substituted with something more appropriate or relevant.

 The behavior of the `KeywordsExtractor` class is pretty straightforward.
-To extract keywords just call the `generate` method:
+To extract keywords just call the `extract` method:
 ```php
 use Kudashevs\KeywordsExtractor\KeywordsExtractor;